Pomilon-Intelligence-Lab/CRSM/docs/research_paper.md

 ## Abstract

 The dominant paradigm of autoregressive language models, while powerful, faces inherent limitations in tasks requiring complex, multi-step reasoning.
 These models often exhibit high latency due to their sequential chain-of-thought processing and can produce logically inconsistent outputs, as they lack a persistent, internal world model.
-To address these challenges, we introduce the **Continuous Reasoning State Model (CRSM)**, a novel hybrid architecture that integrates a stateful Mamba (SSM) backbone with an asynchronous Monte Carlo Tree Search (MCTS) planner.
-The core innovation is a **state-delta (Δ)** mechanism, a feedback loop where the MCTS planner runs in a parallel process to explore future reasoning paths.
+To address these challenges, we introduce the **Continuous Reasoning State Model (CRSM)**, a hybrid architecture that adapts Model-Based Reinforcement Learning (MBRL) principles—specifically those of **MuZero** (Schrittwieser et al., 2020) and **Dreamer** (Hafner et al., 2019)—to a stateful Mamba (SSM) backbone.
+The core innovation is a **state-delta (Δ)** mechanism, a feedback loop analogous to dynamic **Activation Steering** (Zou et al., 2023), where an asynchronous Monte Carlo Tree Search (MCTS) planner runs in a parallel process to explore future reasoning paths.
 Based on its deliberation, it computes a corrective `delta` vector representing the difference between the current and a more promising future latent state.
 This delta is then used to directly modulate the backbone's latent state, enabling a form of introspective self-correction.
 To ensure efficient planning, the MCTS leverages a lightweight, learned **Latent Dynamics Model**, which acts as a fast "world model" for internal rollouts.
-This paper presents the complete theoretical framework, the detailed architecture, and the proposed multi-stage training methodology for the CRSM, positioning it as a significant step toward more capable and efficient autonomous reasoning agents.
+This paper presents the complete theoretical framework, the detailed architecture, and the proposed multi-stage training methodology for the CRSM.

 ---